CacheMoney2021/TextExtraction/README.md

 The AttributeExtraction.csv files contain vase data, while the plates.csv files contain plate references and their corresponding vase reference.
 These files are intended to be used for populating the database.

+### Note: Unimplemented Folder in Read_In_RVP
+This folder contains code that catches missed Shape entries and Artist Names.
+It is not part of running the code, this file is included in the hopes that it can help any future work on this project.

 # Known Bugs
 ### 12/10/2021
 - Some shapes not extracted as text is too large and not caught by the current filter.
 This results in some vases being